mirage335/gEDA_designer/README.md

 "_gEDA_designer_geometry"

+## Attributes

+### PCBWay

+Notably, components may be of type SMD, Thru-Hole, or "DNS", with the latter designation apparently "Do Not Stuff" equivalent to "Do Not Place".
+In practice, this may not need to be specified, particularly if board is predominantly SMD or through-hole.
+Best design practice may be to use separate PCBs for SMD and through-hole components.

+Table format is one of '.xls, xlsx or .csv' .
+In practice, it may be possible to provide identical information as both xlsx and csv for convenience.

+### XY Centroid

+Only include surface mount parts.

+Column name title header
+#refdes,footprint,value,description,cost,device,mfr,mfrpn,dst,dstpn,link,link_page,supplier,sbapn,kitting,kitting_d,Xpos,Ypos,rot,side

+	refdes
+	footprint
+	value
+	description
+	cost
+	device
+Type of device - eg. CONNNECTOR_10 , DIODE, LM317HVT .
+	mfr
+	mfrpn
+	dst
+	dstpn
+	link
+From SmallBatchAssembly.
+'URL to Datasheet containing package info'.
+	link_page
+From SmallBatchAssembly.
+'URL to page on datasheet containing package info'.
+	supplier
+Ignored by PCBWay turn-key .
+	sbapn
+Ignored by PCBWay turn-key .
+	kitting
+From SmallBatchAssembly.
+One of - 'tape-with-leader, tape-no-leader, other'.
+	kitting_d
+From SmallBatchAssembly.
+Only required if 'KITTING == other'.
+'Free text which describes kitting.'

+### BOM

+Column name title header.
+refdes:footprint:value:description:cost:device:mfr:mfrpn:dst:dstpn:link:link_page:supplier:sbapn:kitting:kitting_d:nobom:noplace:qty

+	refdes
+	footprint
+	value
+	description
+	cost
+	device
+Type of device - eg. CONNNECTOR_10 , DIODE, LM317HVT .
+	mfr
+	mfrpn
+	dst
+	dstpn
+	link
+From SmallBatchAssembly.
+'URL to Datasheet containing package info'.
+	link_page
+From SmallBatchAssembly.
+'URL to page on datasheet containing package info'.
+	supplier
+Ignored by PCBWay turn-key .
+	sbapn
+Ignored by PCBWay turn-key .
+	kitting
+From SmallBatchAssembly.
+One of - 'tape-with-leader, tape-no-leader, other'.
+	kitting_d
+From SmallBatchAssembly.
+Only required if 'KITTING == other'.
+'Free text which describes kitting.'
+	nobom
+Either 'unknown' or true.
+May be discarded in favor of simply discarding matching entries.
+	noplace
+Either 'unknown' or true.
+May be discarded in favor of simply discarding matching entries.
+	qty
+Total number of line-item .

+### SmallBatchAssembly

+No header comments.
+Rotation may be strictly based on silkscreen markings for polarized parts, possibly subject to customer feedback.
+BOM submission may allow NoPart assignment.

+Column name title header.
+REF,VALUE,PACKAGE,X,Y,ROTATION,SUPPLIER,SBAPN,MFRPN,KITTING,KITTING_D,MFR,REMARKS,LINK,LINK_PAGE

+	REF
+Reference designator.
+	PACKAGE
+Footprint.
+	VALUE
+Electrical value (eg. 1k, 1uF).
+WARNING: Officially claimed to regard identical PACKAGE/VALUE lines as identical BOM entries.
+Plausibly, this may miss diferences in voltage tolerance.
+	DESCRIPTION
+'Free format'.
+Officially stated examples ‘RES 1k 0603′ or ‘CAP .1UF 0805’.
+	X
+Inches.
+Part center coordinate.
+	Y
+Inches.
+Part center coordinate.
+	ROTATION
+Degrees counter-clockwise 0 to 359 .
+	SUPPLIER
+Officially 'a' small batch supplied or 'c' customer supplied.
+	SBAPN
+Offically, Small Batch Part Number, blank if customer supplied.
+	MFRPN
+Manufacturers part number.
+Officially, 'should be searchable on octopart'.
+	KITTING
+Officially, must be one of - 'tape-with-leader, tape-no-leader, other'.
+	KITTING_D
+Officially, only required if 'KITTING == other'.
+'Free text which describes kitting.'
+	MFR
+Manufacturer.
+	REMARKS
+Officially, 'Reserved'.
+EMPTY unless otherwise officially requested.
+	LINK
+REQUIRED if customer supplied part.
+'URL to Datasheet containing package info'.
+	LINK_PAGE
+REQUIRED if customer supplied part.
+'URL to page on datasheet containing package info'.

 # Design

 Beware a modified copy of any input project will be used.
 Existing files, such as "attribs", may be ignored.